 Seed Grant Program

 The Center for Quantitative Cell Biology offers seed grants to support our scientists.
 The purpose of this competition is to help start specific new projects and promote inter-center collaboration that support the Center’s core objectives.
-To encourage inter-center collaboration, preference will be given to proposals that
+To encourage inter-center collaboration, proposals must have at least one QCB collaborator.

 We are looking for great ideas that will propel us further toward our goal of a whole cell model while also making widespread impact.